Aliases for GNE Gene

 GeneCards Summary for GNE Gene

 GNE (Glucosamine (UDP-N-Acetyl)-2-Epimerase/N-Acetylmannosamine Kinase) is a Protein Coding gene.
-Diseases associated with GNE include gne-related myopathy and nonaka myopathy.
-Among its related pathways are Metabolism and Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include hydrolase activity and UDP-N-acetylglucosamine 2-epimerase activity.
+Diseases associated with GNE include Sialuria and Nonaka Myopathy.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, hydrolyzing O-glycosyl compounds and UDP-N-acetylglucosamine 2-epimerase activity.